 - Stand facing away from the bar with your feet about shoulder width apart.

-- Bending at the knees only, pick the barbell up off the floor behind your back.
+- Bending only at the knees, pick the barbell up off the floor behind your back.
 You may have a training partner assist you.

 - Grasp the bar with an overhand grip (palms facing behind you), with your hands about shoulder width apart.